Heart Disease in Dogs: What You Need To Know

 MVD in Dogs and Cavalier King Charles Spaniels

-If you are a Cavalier King Charles Spaniel guardian, you should know about heart disease in dogs, particularity degenerative mitral valve disease (MVD).
-I thought it would be a good idea to interview two of Dexter’s veterinarians: Dexter’s cardiologist, WA Brown, DVM, DACVIM; and his holistic veterinarian, Judy Morgan, DVM, CVA, CVCP, CVFT.
+If you are a Cavalier King Charles Spaniel guardian, you should know about heart disease in dogs, particularly degenerative mitral valve disease (MVD).
+I thought it would be a good idea to interview two veterinarians: Dexter’s cardiologist, WA Brown, DVM, DACVIM; and a holistic veterinarian, Judy Morgan, DVM, CVA, CVCP, CVFT.

 When I’m trying to understand something, I try to get to the root of things.
 I asked Dr. Brown to explain what MVD in dogs really is and what it does.
 Dr. Brown explained that “degenerative mitral valve disease is a gradual degeneration of the valve tissue.
 Cardiac valves are made out of connective tissue.
 Over the course of several years, the tissue deteriorates and the valve begins to leak.
 This process most often affects the mitral valve, but it can also involve the tricuspid valve.”

 He continues to say, “Certain breeds are considered to be at increased risk for developing degenerative valve disease.
 Based on this observation, it is clear that genetics plays a role in disease development.
 While any breed can develop valve disease, Cavalier King Charles Spaniels are at the greatest risk for developing degenerative mitral valve disease.
 Other breeds that are commonly affected: Chihuahuas, miniature poodles, all types of terriers, dachshunds, whippets, Shih Tzus.
 Virtually all breeds of small dogs are commonly seen.”